zoe1337/Glimpse/README.md

 Alternatively you can help by spreading the word, writing a blog post about us or providing new artwork.

-You can also donate to this project and follow it via [Patreon](https://www.patreon.com/glimpse).
+You can also donate to this project and follow it via [Open Collective](https://opencollective.com/glimpse).
 If you can afford to do so we also encourage you to donate to [GNU Image Manipulation Program](https://www.gimp.org/donating/) as that helps the upstream project we rely on.